 Employee satisfaction and engagement

-Employee retention is huge priority in modern HR.
+Employee retention is a huge priority in modern HR.
 While some companies use regular employee feedback as a way of measuring satisfaction – and surveys and forums are certainly part of many analytics metrics – it is also important to analyze other objective employee engagement data, like sick days, productivity, and turnover.

 Are people problems originating from specific departments, related to certain times of the year, or consistently happening with people who report to the same supervisor?
 Having indicators like this helps businesses identify trouble spots that might otherwise go under the radar.

 Data is an important driving force of business operations, strategy, and growth, mostly by understanding patterns that prompt you to ask questions that require solutions.
-Many sales people and marketing teams already rely on analytics to help them understand the ROI on their efforts and success of their strategies.
+Many salespeople and marketing teams already rely on analytics to help them understand the ROI on their efforts and the success of their strategies.
 This is one reason that HR teams are working to more closely align themselves with data-oriented strategies, like using people analytics to help answer questions about performance and employee influence and contributions.